Lenya59/kuber/README.md

 # Kubernetes
   Hi to all!!
 Here you can find small kubernetes-cluster project, where we will set up cluster in an Ubuntu environment.
 In this repository, we will briefly go through how to bootstrap a cluster and upgrading it using CentOS 7 servers.
 ## Cluster initialization
-   So, i use the [vagrant](https://www.vagrantup.com/) for infrastructure deployment.
+   So, I use the [vagrant](https://www.vagrantup.com/) for infrastructure deployment.
 In this repo you can find bootstrap files (kube_work.sh and kube_master.sh).
 They install docker-ce-18.06.1 and kubelete kubectl kubeadm --1.11.10.
 Much more information about installing you can find by links provided below.

 [Installing kubeadm](https://kubernetes.io/docs/setup/independent/install-kubeadm/)